 coastal erosion, coastal flooding; declining biodiversity due to land abandonment and succession to scrub or woodland

 deforestation; inadequate potable water; desertification; soil contamination and erosion; overfishing, overpopulation in forest region; poor mining practices lead to environmental damage; water pollution; improper waste disposal

 deforestation (rampant felling of trees for timber and agricultural purposes); soil erosion; overgrazing; overfishing

 water pollution from sewage and agricultural and industrial chemicals; deforestation

-extensive deforestation (much of the remaining forested land is being cleared for agriculture and used as fuel); soil erosion; overpopulation leads to inadequate supplies of potable water and a lack of sanitation; natural disasters
+extensive deforestation (much of the remaining forested land is being cleared for agriculture and used as fuel); soil erosion; overpopulation leads to inadequate supplies of potable water and and a lack of sanitation; natural disasters

 none; uninhabited and mostly ice covered